 Because co-expression provides a measure of functional relationships, it has the potential to serve as a powerful means of interpreting GWAS candidate loci.
-We expect that many genes contributing to the same biological process will be able to affect variation in a given phenotype (Wolfe, Kohane, and Butte 2005).
+We expect that a set of genes contributing to the same biological process will affect variation in a given phenotype through guilt-by-association (Wolfe, Kohane, and Butte 2005).
 Thus, genetic variation discovered by GWAS, is likely encoded by co-regulated genes and these data sets should non-randomly overlap.
 By directly integrating GWAS data with co-expression networks, candidate genes linked to GWAS SNPs can be prioritized based on putative functional information captured by the gene co-expression network and simultaneously annotated to biological processes.
 Though not all functional relationships are captured using co-expression (Ritchie et al. 2015), the comparison of these data have the potential to provide a highly informative, and sometimes exclusive, set of clues about genes that have been otherwise not been studied.
 This principle has been used successfully with other types of networks, for example protein-protein interactions (M. Li et al. 2008), and co-expression has been used as a basis for understanding GWA studies in mouse and human (Calabrese et al. 2017; Bunyavanich et al. 2014; Taşan et al. 2014).
 It is, however, often unclear what the null expectations are for overlapping two sets of genes that were selected based on their performance in functional assays.
 A simple ranking or overlap is likely to identify genes present in co-expression networks and GWAS candidate gene lists, but a thoughtful consideration of overlap expectations is required to provide any confidence that such an overlap could not be found by picking two lists at random.

 We developed a freely available, open source computational framework called Camoco (Co-Analysis of molecular components), designed specifically for integrating GWAS candidate lists with gene co-expression networks to prioritize individual candidate genes.
 Camoco evaluates candidate SNPs and corresponding association statistics derived from a typical GWAS study and identifies a ranked list of high confidence candidate genes that are embedded in strongly connected functional modules where multiple members of those modules are associated with the phenotype of interest.

-We applied this approach in maize, as it is has many of the tools of a genetic model system and is one of the most important agricultural crops in the world, yielding 13.6 billion bushels of grain alone in the USA in 2015 (USDA 2016).
+We applied this approach in maize, as it is has many of the tools of a genetic model system and is one of the most important agricultural crops in the world; yielding 13.6 billion bushels of grain alone in the USA in 2015 (USDA 2016).
 We focused on quantitative phenotypes measuring the accumulation of 17 different elements in maize grain ionome (Al, As, B, Ca, Cd, Fe, K, Mg, Mn, Mo, Na, Ni, Rb, S, Se, Sr and Zn).
 Plants must take up all elements except carbon and oxygen from the soil making the plant ionome a critical component in understanding plant environmental response (I. Baxter 2010), grain nutritional quality (Guerinot and Salt 2017) and plant physiology (I. R. Baxter et al. 2008).
 We evaluated multiple different types of co-expression networks for supporting the application of Camoco.
 To demonstrate the efficacy of our approach, we simulated GWA studies using Gene Ontology (GO) terms to establish maize specific SNP-to-gene mapping parameters as well as a robust null model for GWAS-expression network overlap.
 This approach does indeed confirm overlap between functional modules captured by co-expression networks and GWAS candidate SNPs for the maize grain ionome.
 We present high-confidence candidate genes identified for a variety of different ionomic traits, test single gene knockouts demonstrating the utility of this approach, and highlight several best practices on integrating co-expression networks and GWAS data that are generally applicable to this approach.

 Results